 - a.
-At the end of the appointee's second year, the department shall determine whether or not it regards the appointee as a candidate for reappointment according to departmental procedures and shall inform the Dean of the Faculty of its decision on or before May 31st of that year.
+At the end of the appointee's second year, the department shall determine whether or not it regards the appointee as a candidate for reappointment according to departmental procedures and the evaluative criteria set forth in Part One, Article VI, Section A, with particular emphasis on teaching effectiveness.
+The Department shall inform the Dean of the Faculty of its decision on or before May 31st of that year.
 In the case of proportional appointments (see Part One, Article V, Section C), each program and/or department involved shall inform the Dean of the Faculty of its decision on or before May 31st of that year. - b.
-By June 15th of the appointee's second year, the Dean of the Faculty shall remind appointees not regarded as candidates for reappointment that their service terminates at the end of their third academic year.
+By June 15th of the appointee's second year, the Dean of the Faculty shall remind appointees not regarded as candidates for reappointment that their service terminates at the end of their third academic year. - c.
+Candidates for reappointment shall have access to all written materials immediately following notification of the Dean of the Faculty's decision.
+These materials may not be photocopied.

-c.
+d.
 Reviews

 - i.
 If the appointee believes that the decision against reappointment was made in violation of academic freedom and rights or was procedurally inadequate, the CAFR, upon petition by the appointee, will review the allegations and report to the President. - ii.
 If the appointee believes that the decision against reappointment was based on inadequate consideration of the standards for continued service, the Dean of the Faculty may review the evaluation. - iii.
-In either (i) or (ii), the result of a finding in favor of the appointee will be to return to the department for reconsideration.
+In either (i) or (ii), the result of a finding in favor of the appointee will be to return to the department for reconsideration. - iv.
+In a case where the disagreement between the department and the Dean of the Faculty cannot be resolved, the CAPT will review the candidate's file and make a recommendation to the Vice President for Academic Affairs.
+This recommendation will be made on or before September 30. - v.
+The Vice President for Academic Affairs shall make the decision to accept or reject recommendations in all cases presented.
+The decision on the candidates shall be announced as soon as possible to the departments concerned, but in no case later than October 15.